 I Can't Wait to Meet You!

 One of the best parts of having this blog is meeting people like you.
-I would love to get to know you better, so if you have a minute, say hello in the comments, catch up with me on pinterest or twitter and sign up for free updates to the blog!
+I would love to get to know you better, so if you have a minute, say hello in the comments, catch up with me on instagram or pinterest and sign up for free updates to the blog!

 So What's My Story?

 The 60's (it was the *late* sixties by the way, ha!)

 That first picture is a photobooth photo of my mom and me.
 She was very young so we did a little growing together.

 L E A R N I N G

 The 70's (yes, I'm wearing baby go-go boots.
 I was hip even then...do people still say hip?)